Agreement in Principle: What can go wrong?

 1. You get rejected from an Agreement In Principle

-When you apply for an Agreement In Principle, the lender will check your eligibility against their criteria.
+When you apply for an Agreement in Principle, the lender will check your eligibility against their criteria.
 They’ll want to know how much you earn, how much you’ve saved for a deposit and how much you’re hoping to spend on a home.

 There is a chance when applying for an Agreement In Principle that you will be rejected.
 This could be due to a low income, a low house deposit or a complicated debt history.
 If you lose your job, start a new role, or become self-employed in the months leading up to your mortgage application, this could also affect your ability to get the loan you need — even if you already have a Mortgage In Principle.

 Your Mortgage In Principle will have been given to you based on the information you gave the bank, building society or mortgage broker at the time.
-If your circumstances have changed since then, lenders might offer you a different mortgage amount on your Agreement In Principle or reject you completely.
+If your circumstances have changed since then, lenders might offer you a different mortgage amount on your Agreement in Principle or reject you completely.

 Can a rejected Agreement In Principle affect your credit score?